Two Year Old Nursery - Eric Carle Class

 Vincent Van Gogh was a Dutch painter who had a style all of his own.
 His pictures are known for their beauty, emotional honesty and bold colours.
 They have had a great influence on artists around the world.
 Van Gogh had no idea of how famous he would become.
 Though he never tasted success in his lifetime, and died penniless, one of his paintings sold at auction in 1990 for over $80m.

 Just like in the rest of the school, we have a different theme each term & all our learning happens around that theme.
-In the autumn term our theme is Families & Celebrations; we look at different festivals & why & how we celebrate them.
-Our spring term theme is called Let’s Play & Pretend; we make & play with toys & buildings especially this term.
-Finally the summer term is all about Growing Up & Moving On; we look at how different creatures like minibeasts move & learn all about lots of kinds of transport.
+In the autumn term our theme is Me & My Family; we look at different festivals & why & how we celebrate them.
+Our spring term theme is called Me & My World; we make & play with toys & buildings especially this term.
+Finally the summer term is all about Growing Up; we look at how different creatures like minibeasts move & learn all about lots of kinds of transport.
 We also start to get ready for when we move classes in September.

 The 7 Areas of Learning